-Remote Wall Switch
+Wall Switch

-Position the remote wall switch in the desired position on a wall.
-Run a maximum of 25 feet (7.8 m) or less of 16 A.W.G. minimum wire and connect it to the fireplace ON/OFF switch pigtails.
+Position the wall switch in the desired position on a wall.
+Run 16 A.W.G. minimum Romex wire a maximum of 25 feet and connect it to the fireplace ON/OFF switch pigtails.

 CAUTION: LABEL ALL WIRES PRIOR TO DISCONNEC-TION WHEN SERVICING CONTROLS.
 WIRING ERRORS CAN CAUSE IMPROPER AND DANGEROUS OPERATION.
 VERIFY PROPER OPERATION AFTER SERVICING.